Channel 4: Wales

-Launch and IBA control
+1982–1992: Launch and IBA control

+After some months of test broadcasts, the new broadcaster began scheduled transmissions on 2 November 1982 from Scala House, the former site of the Scala Theatre.
+Its initial broadcasts reached 87% of the United Kingdom.

 The first voice heard on Channel 4's opening day of 2 November 1982 was that of continuity announcer Paul Coia who said: "Good afternoon.
-It's a pleasure to be able to say to you, welcome to Channel Four."
-Following the announcement, the channel headed into a montage of clips from its programmes set to the station's signature tune, "Fourscore", written by David Dundas, which would form the basis of the station's jingles for its first decade.
+It's a pleasure to be able to say to you, welcome to Channel 4."
+Following the announcement, the channel played a montage of clips from its programmes set to the station's signature tune, "Fourscore", written by David Dundas, which would form the basis of the station's jingles for its first decade.
 The first programme to air on the channel was the teatime game show Countdown, produced by Yorkshire Television, at 16:45.
 The first person to be seen on Channel 4 was Richard Whiteley, with Ted Moult being the second.
+Whiteley hosted the gameshow for 23 years until his death in 2005.
 The first woman on the channel, contrary to popular belief, was not Whiteley's Countdown co-host Carol Vorderman, but a lexicographer only ever identified as Mary.
 Whiteley opened the show with the words: "As the countdown to a brand new channel ends, a brand new countdown begins."
-On its first day, Channel 4 also broadcast soap opera Brookside, which often ran storylines thought to be controversial; this ran until 2003.
+On its first day, Channel 4 also broadcast the soap opera Brookside, which often ran storylines thought to be controversial; this ran until 2003.

+After three days, ITV chiefs called for founding chief executive Jeremy Isaacs to resign due to poor ratings.
+Critics called it "Channel Bore" and "Channel Snore".

 At its launch, Channel 4 committed itself to providing an alternative to the existing channels, an agenda in part set out by its remit which required the provision of programming to minority groups.
-In step with its remit, the channel became well received both by minority groups and the arts and cultural worlds during this period under founding chief executive Jeremy Isaacs, where the channel gained a reputation for programmes on the contemporary arts.
+In step with its remit, the channel became well received both by minority groups and the arts and cultural worlds during this period under Isaacs, during which the channel gained a reputation for programmes on the contemporary arts.
+Two programmes captured awards from the Broadcasting Press Guild in March 1983: best comedy for The Comic Strip Presents…Five Go Mad in Dorset, and best on-screen performance in a non-acting role for Tom Keating in his series On Painters.
 Channel 4 co-commissioned Robert Ashley's television opera Perfect Lives, which it premiered over several episodes in 1984.
-The channel often did not receive mass audiences for much of this period, however, as might be expected for a station focusing on minority interest.
-During this time Channel 4 also began the funding of independent films, such as the Merchant Ivory docudrama The Courtesans of Bombay.
+The channel often did not receive mass audiences for much of this period, as might be expected for a station focusing on minority interests.
+During this time, Channel 4 also began the funding of independent films, such as the Merchant Ivory docudrama The Courtesans of Bombay.

+In 1987, Richard Attenborough replaced Edmund Dell as chairman.
+In 1988, Michael Grade became CEO.

-In 1992, Channel 4 faced its first libel case by Jani Allan, a South African journalist, who objected to her representation in Nick Broomfield's documentary The Leader, His Driver and the Driver's Wife.
+In 1992, Channel 4 faced its first libel case which was brought by Jani Allan, a South African journalist, who objected to her representation in Nick Broomfield's documentary The Leader, His Driver and the Driver's Wife.